-- 7. The principal offices of KPMG Cárdenas Dosal, S.C., independent registered public accounting firm and auditors of PEMEX for the fiscal year ended December 31, 2007 and 2008 are located at Blvd.
+7. The principal offices of KPMG Cárdenas Dosal, S.C., independent registered public accounting firm and auditors of PEMEX for the fiscal years ended December 31, 2008, 2009, 2010 and 2011 are located at Blvd.
 Manuel A. Camacho 176, First Floor, Col. Reforma Social, México D.F.
-11650, telephone: (52-55) 2487-8300. - 8.
-The principal offices of PricewaterhouseCoopers, S.C., independent registered public accounting firm and auditors of PEMEX for the fiscal years ended December 31, 2004, 2005 and 2006 are located at Mariano Escobedo No. 573, Colonia Rincón del Bosque, México D.F.
-11580, telephone: (52-55) 5263-6000. - 9.
-The Mexican Government is not legally liable for, and is not a guarantor of, the new securities. - 10.
-Under Mexican law, all domestic hydrocarbon reserves are permanently and inalienably vested in Mexico and Mexico can exploit such hydrocarbon reserves only through Petróleos Mexicanos and the guarantors. - 11.
-Article 27 of the Political Constitution of the United Mexican States, Articles 6 and 13 (and related articles) of the General Law on National Patrimony, Articles 1, 2, 3 and 4 (and related articles) of the Regulatory Law, Articles 15, 16 and 19 of the Regulations to the Regulatory Law, Articles 2, 3 and 5 (and related articles) of the Petróleos Mexicanos Law and Article 4 of the Federal Code of Civil Procedure of Mexico provide, inter alia, that: - attachment prior to judgment, attachment in aid of execution and execution of a final judgment may not be ordered by Mexican courts against property of the issuer or any guarantor; - all domestic petroleum and hydrocarbon resources (whether solid, liquid, gas or intermediate form) are permanently and inalienably vested in Mexico (and, to that extent, subject to immunity); - (1) the exploration, exploitation, refining, transportation, storage, distribution and first-hand sale of crude oil, (2) the exploration, exploitation, production and first-hand sale of gas, as well as the transportation and storage inextricably linked with such exploitation and production, and (3) the production, storage, transportation, distribution and first-hand sale of the derivatives of petroleum (including petroleum products) and of gas used as basic industrial raw materials and that constitute "basic petrochemicals" (the "petroleum industry") are reserved exclusively to Mexico (and, to that extent, assets related thereto are entitled to immunity); and
+11650, telephone: (52-55) 5246-8300.

+8. The Mexican Government is not legally liable for, and is not a guarantor of, the new securities.

+9. Under Mexican law, all domestic hydrocarbon reserves are permanently and inalienably vested in Mexico and Mexico can exploit such hydrocarbon reserves only through Petróleos Mexicanos and the guarantors.

+10. Article 27 of the Political Constitution of the United Mexican States, Articles 6 and 13 (and related articles) of the General Law on National Patrimony, Articles 1, 2, 3 and 4 (and related articles) of the Regulatory Law, Articles 2, 3 and 5 (and related articles) of the Petróleos Mexicanos Law and Article 4 of the Federal Code of Civil Procedure of Mexico provide, inter alia, that:

+- attachment prior to judgment, attachment in aid of execution and execution of a final judgment may not be ordered by Mexican courts against property of the issuer or any guarantor; - all domestic petroleum and hydrocarbon resources (whether solid, liquid, gas or intermediate form) are permanently and inalienably vested in Mexico (and, to that extent, subject to immunity);

-• the public entities created and appointed by the Federal Congress of Mexico to conduct, control, develop and operate the petroleum industry of Mexico are the issuer and the guarantors (and, therefore, they are entitled to immunity with respect to such exclusive rights and powers).
+- (1) the exploration, exploitation, refining, transportation, storage, distribution and first-hand sale of crude oil, (2) the exploration, exploitation, production and first-hand sale of gas, as well as the transportation and storage inextricably linked with such exploitation and production, and (3) the production, storage, transportation, distribution and first-hand sale of the derivatives of petroleum (including petroleum products) and of gas used as basic industrial raw materials and that constitute "basic petrochemicals" (which we refer to as the petroleum industry) are reserved exclusively to Mexico (and, to that extent, assets related thereto are entitled to immunity); and - the public entities created and appointed by the Mexican Congress to conduct, control, develop and operate the petroleum industry of Mexico are the issuer and the guarantors (and, therefore, they are entitled to immunity with respect to such exclusive rights and powers).
 As a result, notwithstanding the issuer's and the guarantors' waiver of immunity, Mexican law specifies that attachment in aid of execution may not be ordered against the issuer, the guarantors or their assets and, as a result, may restrict the ability to enforce judgments against them.